 If the problem is larger than just simply being able to wash it off with bleach, priming it with a moisture resistant paint primer (link takes you to Kilz Paint products website) and sealing it with moisture resistant paint, (link takes you to benjamin moore paints website) then you should replace the drywall entirely and start with a clean slate.
 This of course is usually after you have called in the experts to identify the mold problem.

-Only after you have identified the type of mold or mildew you are dealing with and rectified the problem should you paint over it.
+Painting over any mold or mildew is not recommended unless you have first identified the type of mold or mildew you may be dealing with.
 If unsure as to whether the mold inside your home is of the hazardous or non-hazardous form, you should consult with a mold expert in Ottawa.

 Professional painting companies in Ottawa will have the experience and knowledge to recommend the right kinds of paints to use, if any drywall pieces need replacing or if a mold removal expert should be brought in.

 If you are selling your home and there is a pre-existing mold issue be aware of the legal ramifications for not disclosing the problem.
 New home buyers can hold the owner as well as any painting contractor or Ottawa real estate agent you may have hired.

 It is not recommended that you just paint over it and hide it to conceal it from potential home buyers.
 You should fully disclose the problem to alleviate the headaches of having to deal with the additional costs that would arise from non-disclosure.

 By not disclosing the mold problem you may face the additional costs of legal fees, costs of repairs and damages created from the mold issue and you could even potentially face personal damage costs incurred if a legal suit is brought forward.

 If you feel uncertain as to whether you can or should tackle painting over mold and mildew issues feel free to reach out to a painting professional you can trust.